What is a field sales app? A guide for consumer brands

 2. Market expansion

 New-outlet discovery, onboarding forms, and viability checks before a territory expansion.
-Reps map the universe; HQ decides where to invest depth.
+Reps map the universe.
+HQ decides where to invest depth.

 3. Trade and promotion execution